Rami3ll/Rami3ll.github.io/_posts/2022-04-11-Brooklyn99-Writeup.md

 ![image](https://github.com/Rami3ll/Rami3ll.github.io/blob/main/assets/img/posts/steg-bb9.png)

 - cat the output file, from using the pass to extract the stego image and it gives us this::

 ```
 Holts Password:
 fl#################e

 Enjoy!!
 ```

-- It gives us Holts ssh creds, I log in, Holt has a different sudo permission, easy fix, used [gtfobins](https://gtfobins.github.io/) and got root!
+- It gives us Holts ssh creds, I log in, Holt has a different sudo permission, easy fix: used [gtfobins](https://gtfobins.github.io/) and got root!
 And thats it!